Last Updated: 15th June 2026.

 Employee advocacy is simply an employee sharing company content with their social media network.

 We’ve covered the definition of employee advocacy.
-But in practice, it takes a number of forms.
+But in practice, it takes many forms.
 Let’s look at some examples to fully understand what employee advocacy is:

 If one of your colleagues shares a blog post or news article by your company on LinkedIn, that is employee advocacy.

 Or maybe they’re writing an original post, sharing their insights on a recent industry development.
 In this case, they’re building their personal brand, establishing themselves as a thought leader.
-In turn, this activity increases credibility and trust in your company.
+In turn, this activity increases your company’s credibility and trust.
 So that’s also a form of employee advocacy.

-Perhaps your organization has recently taken part in some volunteering or hosted a charity fundraising event.
-When your colleagues share photos from the event on LinkedIn, it supports the positive reputation of your organization and its’ corporate social responsibility (CSR) initiatives.
+Perhaps your organization has recently participated in volunteer work or hosted a charity fundraising event.
+When your colleagues share photos from the event on LinkedIn, it supports your organization’s positive reputation and its corporate social responsibility (CSR) initiatives.

 You guessed it, that’s another form of employee advocacy.